Vice-chancellor: Ireland

 In Ireland, day-to-day operations of the universities are under the directorship of a president (a provost in the case of Trinity College Dublin).
 However, the president of each constituent university of the National University of Ireland also has the title of pro-vice-chancellor of the NUI.

 Philippines

-In the Philippines, University of Santo Tomas the day-to-day head of the university, as mandated by their duty as the Prior Provincial of the Philippine Dominican Province, the Dominican province that has majority control over the university.
+In the University of Santo Tomas, neither the chancellor nor the vice-chancellor are the day-to-day head of the university.
+The chief executive officer of the university is the rector.
+The vice-chancellor position is held ex officio by the Prior Provincial of the Dominican Province of the Philippines, the Dominican province that has majority control over the university.
+The Master of the Order of Preachers (the leader of the Dominican Order) is ex officio the chancellor of the university.

-As said earlier, the vice-chancellor or the "grand vice-chancellor of the University of Santo Tomas" is only the deputy to the chancellor of the university, but the chancellor is usually a prominent public figure who is not always in the country (e.g., the chancellor of University of Santo Tomas is the current Master of the Order of Preachers, the current being Very Rev. Fr.
-Bruno Cadoré, OP, while the rector acts as the day-to-day chief executive).
-The current vice chancellor of UST is the Prior Provincial of the Philippine Dominican Province, Very Rev. Fr.
-Napoleon Sipalay, OP.
-The current rector of the university is Rev. Fr.
-Herminio V. Dagohoy, OP.

 In the University of the Philippines, the chancellor assigns different vice-chancellors to handle different aspects of running the university.
 There is one for instruction, administration, and community affairs, among others.